railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_outlook.rst

 To define extra document types, go to the `Document Settings` tab.
 This is the place where you can add objects from OpenERP that you wish to link mails to.
 The default installation comes with a number of predefined documents, such as Partners, Leads and Sales Orders.

 Here is an example of how to configure extra document types.
-Suppose you would like to link mails to a meeting.
+Suppose you would like to link mails to a meeting:

 	#.
-In the `Title`, type Meeting,
+In the `Title`, type ``Meeting``,

 	#.
 In the `Document`, type the object from OpenERP, in this example ``crm.meeting``,